phoopee3/creating-blocks-using-acf/ACF Blocks.md

 $latest_posts = new WP_Query( $latest_posts_args );
 ```

-^ Additional code is needed to pull in the posts
+^ While the basic template is the same as the split image example, additional code is needed to pull in the posts, which is what is shown here.

 ---